 After Knee Replacement: Hospital Recovery

-Your healthcare team will help you get up soon after surgery.
+Your health care team will help you get up soon after surgery.
 They will show you how to sit up, stand, and use the bathroom safely.
 You’ll also spend time in bed.
-Use this time to do exercises as directed by your healthcare team.
+Use this time to do exercises as directed by your health care team.
 When lying down, place a rolled-up towel under your ankle to help straighten your knee.
+Don't put a rolled-up towel or pillow under the knee itself.

 Standing with Support